2015 Pratt County

 Description of the Community Served

 Deemed the "Gateway to the High Plains" the area in which Pratt is located is a rolling plain of green grassland, broken by the Ninnescah River and the hills along Elm and Turkey creeks.

 Pratt is proud of its 270 acres of parks.
 Once a tall-grass prairie, Pratt is known as "a tree city."
 The largest park in Pratt, Lemon Park, is approximately 117 acres and has a nature trail, wood sculptures, pond, shelter houses, gazebo, lighted walking path, baseball, softball, and playground facilities.

 Pratt is a regional center for shopping, medical care, higher education, cultural activities, outdoor recreation, agriculture, and industry.
 The hub of Kansas Wildlife and Parks management is located near Pratt and the Kansas Department of Wildlife and Parks Nature Center is located just two miles east and one mile south of Pratt.

-The average household income for Pratt County residents is $56,263 and median age is 44.
-The 2011 population breakdown by age group is: 30% ages 45 to 64; 27% ages 20 to 44; 24% ages 0 to 19; and 19% ages 65 and up.
-Pratt’s 65 and older population (19%) is higher than the state or national percentages, which is 13% for both.
-Data and maps detailing current demographics, including income levels, age and educational attainment for the area with a comparison to state and national information is included in Attachment A.
+The median income for Pratt County is $46,035 for 2009-2013.
+The 2013 population breakdown by age group is: 50.2% ages 19 to 64; 24.4% under the age of 18; 7.3% under the age of 5.
+Pratt’s 65 and older population (18.1%) is higher than the state percentage, which is 14%.
+Data detailing current demographics, including income levels, age and educational attainment for the area with a comparison to state and national information is included in Attachment A.

 - Positive Decision Making for Adolescents and Teens